 The EU Strategy on adaptation to climate change (capacity building, resilience and adaptation to climate change with a particular focus on agriculture, fisheries and cohesion policy, strengthening the knowledge and information of decision-makers on climate change towards more effective decision-making)

-EU Biodiversity Strategy (conducive to circular economy, resources, ecosystems and biodiversity preservation, combating climate change, renewable energy sources, energy efficiency)
+EU Bio-economy Strategy (contribution to the establishment of a circular economy, conservation of resources, ecosystems and biodiversity, combat against climate change, renewable energy sources, energy efficiency)

 European Strategy for Low-Emission Mobility (improving efficiency of transport systems by using digital technologies and transitioning to low-emission modes of transport, development of alternative low-emission energy for transport needs)